gamejad/fbbc-lib/README.md

 - **size_t rad_sec_num** is the number of radial sector separations;
 - **size_t ang_sec_num** is the number of angular sector separations;
-- **double efficiency** is the efficiency of every MCP plate (a probability to registrate particle which passed through MCP);
+- **double efficiency** is the efficiency of every MCP plate (a probability to register particle which passed through MCP);
 - **double time_prec** is the time precision of every sector of every MCP plate;
 - **vector<ParticleFBBC> particles** is the vector of particles in considered event (converted to ParticleFBBC format);